InfuseAI/primehub-site/docs/design/crds.md

 ### Basic

-An `Image`object contains these following setting/configuration.
+An `Image` object contains these following settings/configurations.

 You can use the following commands to view the stored data.